 There are two vehicle programs where a business mileage tracker is essential: mileage reimbursement and fixed and variable rate (FAVR) reimbursement programs.
 However, there are also applications for a business mileage tracker in company-provided vehicle programs and car allowance programs.
 We’ll dive into each further.

 Business mileage trackers are essential to a mileage reimbursement program from a couple simple reasons.
 First, employees won’t receive their reimbursements unless they submit mileage logs for their business trips.
 Second, as previously stated, while manually recording mileage is an option, it’s time consuming and exposes the company to mileage fraud.
-With the right business mileage tracker, employees can deliver IRS-compliant mileage logs with ease, and administrators don’t have to sort through barely legible notes on napkins and receipts.
+With the right business mileage tracker, employees can deliver IRS-compliant mileage logs with ease.

 While a typical mileage reimbursement can be run with manual mileage tracking, a FAVR program requires a business mileage tracker.
 The reasoning is simple.
 FAVR reimbursements are specific to each individual driving employee.
 With the right provider, these rates are calculated through a platform that connects business mileage trackers with the data that ensures fair and accurate mileage reimbursement.
 A manually-recorded process would be inefficient, taking far longer than necessary.
 For the convenience of both employer and employee, FAVR and business mileage trackers go hand in hand.